 Summer brings so much heat that it may have you looking for ways to cool off.
 Luckily, there are several essential oils that are known to cool skin.
 Make up a DIY essential oil cooling spray for the next time you need to cool down.

+As the mercury rises, it becomes more and more difficult to keep cool.
+Thankfully, essential oils can lend a hand.
 Take advantage of these cooling oils in your homemade cooling spray, check out the recipe below.

 Cooling Essential Oils for Skin

 When the temperatures start to rise, it's natural to want to reach for cooling essential oils.
 These scents can help you feel more comfortable in the heat and provide a sense of refreshment.
 Whether you're looking for a new scent to enjoy or trying to beat the heat, these oils are sure to help!

 Here are the three best essential oils that are known to cool the skin.
 You can use any of these essential oils for cooling:

 - Eucalyptus essential oil

 I think peppermint oil and eucalyptus oil make a nice combo.
 These essential oils are also good for hot flashes, sunburns, dry skin, and itchy skin.

 When it comes to cooling essential oils, nothing beats peppermint.
 Peppermint essential oil has a cooling, refreshing, and invigorating effect.
 The minty aroma of this oil is perfect for keeping your mind clear and your body energized on a hot day.